I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_key_value_basic_information.md

 </tr>
 </table>

+`NameLength`

+Specifies the size in bytes of the following value entry name.

+`Name`

+A string of Unicode characters naming a value entry of the key.

 ## Remarks
 A kernel-mode driver can obtain a <b>KEY_VALUE_BASIC_INFORMATION</b> that describes a registry key by calling the <a href="..\wdm\nf-wdm-zwqueryvaluekey.md">ZwQueryValueKey</a> or <a href="..\wdm\nf-wdm-zwenumeratevaluekey.md">ZwEnumerateValueKey</a> routine.